Health & Dental

 If you do go to a clinic where the care card isn’t applicable, or if you’ve had an appointment prior to printing you benefits card, there are other ways to make a claim.

 Insurance claims can be mailed in using the Health Claim Form or Dental Claim Form.
 Remember to include all receipts with the forms.
 Claims can also be made online.

 Let’s be honest, insurance can be daunting.
 If you’re having trouble understanding the SAMU Health & Dental plan you can read more about it at mystudentplan.ca or check out the Frequently Asked Questions.

-And, if you just want to talk to an actual person, you can contact Harrison MacDonald at the Student Benefits Plan Office, weekdays from 9am – 4:30pm, at 780.497.4675.
-You can also go see him in person at the City Centre Campus, Room 6-108; he’d be happy to help.
+And, if you just want to talk to an actual person, you can contact Laura Wongstedt at the Student Benefits Plan Office, weekdays from 9am – 4:30pm, at 780.497.4675.
+You can also go see her in person at the City Centre Campus, Room 6-108.

 E-mail Laura at email@example.com

-Students at the satellite campuses can visit their Students’ Association offices for assistance.
+Students at the Alberta College Campus can visit the Students’ Association office for assistance.